klamma/ar-for-eu-book/_pages/chapters/apm.md

 ## Agile Development Features

+Agile development emphasises incremental updates.
+Therefore, the process is divided into small design steps with frequent customer interactions.
+The focus is on delivering working software frequently.
+Because of the small, incremental process steps and the agilily of the process, developers are better motivated and in consequence produce better software.
+Projects with agile methods have a higher probability of success.
 Also empirically proven, recent report say that of over 94% of companies today develop software with agile methods.

 - Emphasizes incremental updates
 - Small design steps by frequent interactions with customers
 - Delivers working software frequently
 - Motivated people produce better results
-- Projects with agile methods have higher probability ot end successfully
+- Projects with agile methods have higher probability to end successfully

 ## Scrum